gromacs/gromacs/docs/dev-manual/code-formatting.rst

 Using git filters
 -----------------

-An alternative to using a pre-commit hook to automatically apply uncrustify or clang-format on changes is to use a git filter (does not require either of the scripts, only the ``.gitattributes`` file).
+An alternative to using a pre-commit hook to automatically apply clang-format on changes is to use a git filter (does not require either of the scripts, only the ``.gitattributes`` file).
 You can run ::